juicedata/juicefs/docs/en/hadoop_java_sdk.md

 > **NOTICE**:
 >
->  JuiceFS use local user uid mapping.
-So, you should [sync all the needed users and their uids](./how_to_sync_the_same_account.md) across the whole Hadoop Cluster to avoid permission error.
+>  JuiceFS use local mapping of user and UID.
+So, you should [sync all the needed users and their UIDs](./how_to_sync_the_same_account.md) across the whole Hadoop cluster to avoid permission error.

 ## Hadoop Compatibility